 Without these protections, those that haven't been crash-tested to confirm their safety efficacy are effectively banned.

-You can consider this ban as something the government does for its own citizens.
-It ensures American drivers aren't exposed to risks.
-The likelihood of injury or fatality in the event of an accident is significantly reduced.
+This ban is something the government does for its own citizens.
+It ensures American drivers aren't exposed to risks, significantly reducing the likelihood of injury or fatality in an accident.

 Meanwhile, environmental concerns also color the issue of banned cars.
 With a strict approach to controlling emissions, cars that fail to meet the emissions regulations set by the USEnvironmental Protection Agency can't be sold in the country.

 This measure limits the impact of automotive pollution on the environment.
 It also aligns with global efforts to promote clean energy and zero-emission vehicles.
-But the US is taking it to the next level, always favoring models that leave a smaller carbon footprint.
+However, the US is taking it to the next level, favoring models with a smaller carbon footprint.
 US emissions standards are constantly getting updated, pushing manufacturers to innovate and develop cleaner, greener cars.

 US consumers, too, have changed their priorities slightly.
 They're becoming more concerned with vehicles that ensure their safety and preserve the environment, not just giving them a thrill performance on the road.
 And the American auto market's regulations and standards reflect this shift in priorities.